JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## Integrate with AzOps

 Did you know you can run AzOps from Azure DevOps?
 Check [AzOps Accellerator](https://github.com/Azure/AzOps-Accelerator).
-You can integrate AzGovViz (same project as AzOps).
+You can integrate Azure Governance Visualizer (same project as AzOps).

 ```yaml
   pipelines: